Three people found dead and four taken to hospital in care home incident

 The councillor said evacuated care home residents were initially taken to All Saint’s Church, near the scene, and will be moved to other placements.

-He told of local residents “kindly” coming into the church bringing blankets in acts of “great community support”.
+He told of local residents “kindly” going to the church with blankets in acts of “great community support”.

 People living near the scene in Ulwell Road saw residents being taken out of the building.